Join us on this arts and architecture themed Journey, where we will show you a side of Dallas, Texas that most people don't know exists!

 Wednesday, May 16

-Art museum, theatre, and architectural tour in the Dallas Arts District.
+Art museum, theatre or architectural tour in the Dallas Arts District or downtown Dallas.

 Thursday, May 17

 Morning tours of local theatres and architectural sights.

 To Fort Worth for lunch and the afternoon and early evening at the Kimbell Art Museum and other sites of interest.

 Supper on your own in Fort Worth.

 A late start since you’ll be out late this evening.